C++ Math log1p

 Example 1

-Let's see a simple example when the value of x is greater than zero.
+Let's explore a basic scenario where the value of x is above zero.

 #include <iostream>